Lillinator/discourse-group-sidebar-menus/README.md

 - Ensure private resources require authentication

 **Administrators best practice:**
-Configure linked category security permissions and group memembership separately - for example: a menu link to a private category must have that category’s permissions properly configured.
+Configure linked category security permissions and group membership separately - for example: a menu link to a private category must have that category’s permissions properly configured.
 Administrators are responsible for ensuring links to outside resources are appropriately authorized for selected groups.

 ---